 Our computer allows us to keep records of all your prescriptions dispensed by us.
 This helps us check for possible problems such as reactions between medicines and will help us deal with any queries you may have.We comply with the Data Protection Act and the NHS code of practice on confidentiality.As a responsible UK based company we abide by the rules and regulations of the Data Protection Act 1998, and as such, no information supplied to us will be given to or used by any third parties other than us.

-Bliss Chemist offers a FREE PRESCRIPTION COLLECTION AND DELIVERY SERVICE.All you need to do is come in to our pharmacy and give us your permission to collect your prescription on your behalf.Make life easier for yourself and let us order your prescription on your behalf.
-Simply let us know what repeat medicines you need, a few days before they run out, either in person, by phone, fax or email and we will arrange to collect it from your Doctor's surgery.
+Bliss Chemist offers a FREE PRESCRIPTION COLLECTION SERVICE.All you need to do is come in to our pharmacy and give us your permission to collect your prescription on your behalf.Make life easier for yourself and let us order your prescription on your behalf.
+Simply, let us know what repeat medicines you need, a few days before they run out, either in person, by phone, fax or email and we will arrange to collect it from your Doctor's surgery.
 When we have collected your prescription it will be dispensed and waiting for you to collect from our pharmacy.
-We can also deliver your prescription medicines to your home for free if you live locally; you may come to our pharmacy for more details and speak to a member of staff or call us on 020 7624 8000.We can dispense NHS repeat dispensing prescriptions issued by your doctor.Ask us for more information about this service.Electronic Transmission of Prescriptions (ETP)The way the NHS provides prescriptions to patients will be changing soon.
+You may come to our pharmacy for more details and speak to a member of staff or call us on 020 7624 8000.We can dispense NHS repeat dispensing prescriptions issued by your doctor.Ask us for more information about this service.Electronic Transmission of Prescriptions (ETP)The way the NHS provides prescriptions to patients will be changing soon.
 In the near future, patients will have their prescription created and sent electronically directly from their GP to their 'nominated' pharmacy where they wish to receive their medication or appliance from.There will be a transition period where both paper and electronic versions will be created simultaneously so that the systems that handle the ETP versions have time to settle in and become the single standard means of issue.We are asking our regular customers to sign a Nomination Form that will allow us to obtain your electronic prescription from your surgery when the NHS Electronic Prescription Service comes into effect.You will normally be asked to nominate just one pharmacy for your prescriptions to be sent to and dispensed rather than a variety of pharmacies.Bliss Chemist is already equipped with computers and systems that are capable of handling electronic prescriptions.
 When visiting a pharmacy or your surgery keep an eye out for the symbol shown in the image on the right, which identifies where the NHS Electronic Prescription Service is being used.

 Stopping smoking can be very difficult.At Bliss Chemist, in addition to offering help and advice on stopping smoking, we can help you to kick the habit by offering you a wide range of smoking cessation products to support you in your quest.We have a comprehensive support Service to help you give up smoking.
 It’s a 12 week programme and is FREE.We can supply you with a range of Nicotine Replacement Therapy (Nicotine Patches, Nicotine Chewing Gum, Nicotine Nasal Spray, Nicotine Lozenges, Nicotine Inhalator) or Champix.We have several trained Level 2 smoking cessation advisors who will be happy to advise you.
 The medication is FREE if you are exempt from prescription charges and if you pay for your prescriptions, then it’s the normal prescription charge per supply.
 (It may be advisable to purchase a prescription pre-payments certificate in some cases – ask in store or ring us for more details).Come in and see us for further information on our product range.You have more options than you think!